Have you ever asked yourself if your child’s autism therapy is working?

 Successful Achievement is Observable

-Effective ASD intervention results in observable changes in behavior – successes that are seen when you view your child through a wide-eyed lens focused on positive improvements in everyday life.
+Effective autism intervention results in observable changes in behavior – successes that are seen when you view your child through a wide-eyed lens focused on positive improvements in everyday life.

 Related: Our Goals in RDI®